 The About field is managed by Support Operations, the team responsible for maintaining and managing our Zendesk instance.
 We need to regularly update the field values to account for new internal processes and support team changes, as well as for actual product updates.
 Occasionally, we also remove About field options, mainly due to lack of use or because the feature is deprecated.
 We make updates like these to the About field almost weekly and send notifications to all relevant parties when we do so.

 To initiate an update to the About field values, a product champion (an experienced advocate specializing in a specific product area) or a product manager sends a ticket to Support Ops requesting the change and explaining the reason why.
 Support Ops will then evaluate the request and, if necessary, update the field values.

 Each option on the dropdown adds a tag starting with "about_" and then the name of the option selected.
 For example, if the About field is set to Facebook, the tag "about_facebook" is added.
 To keep the tags short, we don't include the full names of nested fields in the tags.

 Reporting on the About Field

-One of the most important reasons we have the About field is so we can report on it in Insights.
+One of the most important reasons we have the About field is so we can report on it in Explore.
 Our data analysts, who work as part of the Support Ops and Program Management teams, maintain the Insights reports.
-Because there are so many field values to report on, our data analysts regularly update the Insights metrics to aggregate them into groups.
 This way, we can get results regarding a product area that might apply to more than one of the About field values.
 Based on those buckets, we build out other metrics, such as one-touch solves, based on the About field.